This article is a submission for our scholarship award and details this persons journey to becoming a CNA and her hopes of becoming a RN one day.

 I hope you agree that was an interesting read and pretty well written!
 This section covers some more general interest nursing articles – some to brighten your day and some to help you learn.

 Have a look at my list of the best nursing magazines and journals – a broad selection to cover most specialties.
 Then for fun read Nurse Symbol – what is a nurse symbol and what do they mean.
+Interested in the future of blockchain in healthcare? – that is an interesting look into the future!
 Hope you have a good look around.